TalaoDAO/credible/docs/talao_interaction_protocol.md

 }
 ```

-verifiablePresentation is the self issued VC if it exists or did_auth with nonce if available in teh request.It must be bound to the nonce received.
+verifiablePresentation is the self issued VC if it exists or did_auth with nonce if available in the request.It must be bound to the nonce received.

-In the event that an attribute is missing in the wallet profile it would be replaced by “”.

 For display descriptors : "name" and "description" fallback will ne used if any attribute "name" or "description" exists in the VC.
 There is no internationalization support for those attributes.
 See "icon" and "color" values in examples.